Luxurious Le Petit Nice Celebrates a Century of Gastronomy in Marseille

 One hundred years and three generations is an accomplishment for any business.
 However, in a commercial kitchen where the Michelin Guide reputation hangs in the air, this is a remarkable achievement.
 On any given night when the 45-person dining room is full, that translates into roughly some 500 plates, not to mention cutlery and glasses.

 The pleasant weather allowed for aperitif service on the terrace in the dying summer light.
-A dry pink champagne (Passédat labelled) accompanied a selection of “chips” made with fish skin and a tuna sampler.
+A glass of dry pink champagne (Passédat labelled) accompanied a selection of “chips” made with fish skin and a tuna sampler.
 By this time, the local fishermen had staked out their spots on the rocky shoreline.
 Dodging sharp rocks and the odd breaking wave they fished with headlamps to attract the fish.
-We watched the light show as we ate (and sipped) our way through the nine course “Menu Passédat.”
+We watched the light show as we ate (and sipped) our way through the nine-course “Menu Passédat.”
 Each course expertly paired with wines from France chosen by the sommelier.

 From start to finish the meal was an expression of the chef’s creative talent and respect for fresh, local ingredients.
 Our top picks included the chef’s signature Loup de Palangre Lucie Passédat (named after his grandmother) and the Daurade in Wild Fennel Sauce.
 The cheese tray is a “tour de France.”
 Dessert fan or not the delectable combination of sweet fig and tart lemon in a jelly roll shape will convert even the most reluctant sweet tooth.
 The tray of tiny “mignardises” sweets signalled the end of our four-hour dinner.
 It was a culinary time-lapse.